CruelDev69/destructor-nuker/README.md

 # Destructor-nuker
 A nuke bot made with ❤ by Ahad#3257

 To buy premium nuke bot which is more faster and comes with many features you can buy it from my [sellix shop](https://ahadakacruel.sellix.io/product/6356543e073e6).
+Use `TheVUnit` coupon code to get 30% discount

 # Libraries
     "chalk": "^4.1.2",